-15. Asset Transa ctions What does this This section relates to miscellaneous asset transactions. section cover?
-Disposal of fixed All transactions to be referred to the Director of Finance.
-The Director of assets (other than Finance shall establish a procedure to approve these disposals and this land and buildings) may include delegating the approval of some disposals to other officers.
-Land & Property and Equipment Leases For land, property and equipment leases the Present Value of the minimum payments required under the lease contract will determine the appropriate level of authority and signatory.
+15. Asset Transa ctions What does this section cover?
+This section relates to miscellaneous asset transactions.
+Disposal of fixed assets (other than land and buildings) All transactions to be referred to the Director of Finance.
+The Director of Finance shall establish a procedure to approve these disposals and this may include delegating the approval of some disposals to other officers.
+Land & Property and Equipment Leases (including Vehicles) For land, property and equipment leases the Present Value of the minimum payments required under the lease contract will determine the appropriate level of authority and signatory.
 Such payments will include any incidental fees, commissions, documentation or registration costs, or lease premiums as well as normal annual rentals payable over that minimum period.
-In such circumstances the Director of Estates & Facilities , Associate Director of Operations (Estates Facilities) or other managers will need to seek such appropriate financial advice as required on whether any lease agreement will require approval from the capital budget.
+In such circumstances the Director of Estates & Facilities, Associate Director of Operations (Estates Facilities) or other managers will need to seek such appropriate financial advice as required on whether any lease agreement will require approval from the capital budget.
 The financial advice will consider the minimum period of the lease against the overall life of the asset (as determined by its depreciation period) and whether the minimum payments required over the lease represents substantially all of the equivalent normal capital cost of the asset being procured.
-Any lease or rental agreement where the total minimum payment over the lease period is less than £5,000 should be considered as revenue expenditure.
-For "grouped assets" (as defined by the Capital Asset Manual) where the total minimum payments over the lease period is less than £10,000, such agreements should also be treated as revenue expenditure.
+Any lease or rental agreement where the underlying asset is of low value (less than £5,000) should be considered as revenue expenditure.
+A short-term lease or rental agreement (with a term of less than 12 months) should also be considered revenue expenditure.
 All leases should be reviewed to give assurance that the terms and conditions of the lease are satisfactory, and where applicable is in accordance with the Board's estates strategies and plans, and that the NHS Scotland Property Transactions Handbook has been followed.
-The value of the lifetime cost of the lease should be quantified, the signatory will be: Land & Property Leases: Chief Executive or Director of Finance Equipment Leases The relevant budget holder from the list of Category A approvers.
+The value of the lifetime cost of the lease should be quantified, the signatory will be: Land &amp; Property Leases: Chief Executive or Director of Finance Equipment Leases (including Vehicles) The relevant budget holder from the list of Category A approvers.
 Deputy Director of Finance.
 Notification and Certification of Property Transactions (per Property Transactions Handbook) Chief Executive